-The Coordinator of Teaching Internship and Field Experiences is responsible for the placement of interns and overall supervision of teacher interns, clinical supervisors and university supervisors.
+The Associate Director of Academic Outreach and Field Placements is responsible for the placement of iterand overall supervision of teacher interns, clinical supervisors and university supervisors.
 The office is located in the College of Education and Behavioral Science, ED 213B.